18F/navair-pa/README.md

 ## Risks and mitigations

+**Risk:** We do not have designated product owners available to make decisions, support this work, provide resources, and work to unblock issues in a timely manner.
+**Mitigation:** Identify and select primary and secondary points of contact who can provide this support, with the secondary contact as a fallback mechanism when the primary is unavailable.

 **Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
 **Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.